ipspace/blog/content/posts/2011/10/what-is-openflow-part-2.md

 - virtualization
 title: What Is OpenFlow (Part 2)?
 url: /2011/10/what-is-openflow-part-2.html
+series: openflow_101
+series_weight: 270
+openflow_101_tag: intro
+comment: |
+  I started getting more detailed OpenFlow questions after the initial “[What is OpenFlow](/2011/04/what-is-openflow.html)” blog post, and tried to answer the most common ones in a follow-up post.

+  Please note that [OpenFlow remains a mostly-academic protocol](/2022/05/openflow-still-kicking.html), and is not supported on most modern routers or switches.
 ---
 Got this set of questions from a CCIE pondering emerging technologies that could be of potential use in his data center: